Components of State Anti-Bullying Laws and Regulations

 Which Ohio laws and regulations cover bullying?

 - Ohio Revised Code Annotated §5.2296.
 School Bullying Prevention and Awareness Act

 - Ohio Revised Code Annotated §3301.22.
-Model policy to prohibit harassment, intimidation, or bullying
+Model harassment prevention policy

 - Ohio Revised Code Annotated §3313.666.
 District policy prohibiting harassment, intimidation, or bullying required